-Ryan has been ranked by his peers for six consecutive years (2015-2020) among Louisiana Super Lawyers “Rising Stars” in Business Litigation, and also by Best Lawyers in America (2020-2021) in Commercial Litigation.
+Ryan has been ranked by Louisiana Super Lawyers “Rising Stars” in Business Litigation, and also by Best Lawyers in America in Commercial Litigation.

-Ryan graduated from the Paul M. Hebert Law Center at Louisiana State University, where he served as Executive Senior Editor of the Louisiana Law Review, graduated fourth in his class, and earned the highest grade awards in Legal Writing I and II, Torts, Employment Law, Successions, Sales and Lease, Corporate Law, and Evidence.
+Ryan graduated from the Louisiana State University Paul M. Hebert Law Center, where he served as Executive Senior Editor of the Louisiana Law Review, graduated fourth in his class, and earned the highest grade awards in Legal Writing I and II, Torts, Employment Law, Successions, Sales and Lease, Corporate Law, and Evidence.

 Following law school, Ryan clerked for the United States Department of Justice Antitrust Division in Dallas, Texas.
 He then clerked for the Honorable W. Eugene Davis on the United States Court of Appeals for the Fifth Circuit, where he gained experience in federal procedure and appellate practice.

 In addition to his legal practice, Ryan boasts a background in accounting and finance, having obtained a B.S. in accounting from LSU where he earned a 4.0 GPA and finished as a University Medalist.
 Before attending law school, Ryan successfully completed the CPA Exam in 2009.